jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## African-Americans

 > - The number of states that formally excluded free African Americans
->   was relatively_small\_ at the nation’s founding
+>   was relatively *small* at the nation’s founding
 > - It rose steadily from 1790 to 1850
 > - NJ, MD, and CT, which had permitted blacks to vote after
->   independence, had banned it by 1820. **Every state that entered the
+>   independence, had banned it by 1820.
->   union after 1819 prohibited Blacks from voting**
+> - **Every state that entered the union after 1819 prohibited Blacks
+>   from voting**

 ## Pennsylvania

-> Pennsylvania Had among the most liberal constitution during the
-> revolutionary era, added the word “white” to its constitutional
+- Pennsylvania which had among the most *liberal* constitution during the revolutionary era, added the word “white” to its constitutional requirements in 1838.
-> requirements in 1838.
-This happened two years after its supreme court
-> had ruled that blacks could not vote because they were not “freemen.”
+- This happened two years after its supreme court had ruled that blacks could not vote because they were not “freemen.”

 ## African-Americans